4 questions to ask child caregivers during coronavirus

 Here’s an example of how that might read:

-“If you do opt to travel outside of the area while this policy is in effect, you cannot return to work until 14 symptom-free days upon return.
+“If you do opt to travel outside of [INSERT DEFINED AREA] while this policy is in effect, you agree not to return to work until 14 symptom-free days after your return.
 Any such missed work days would be taken out of vacation time, or be unpaid.”

 Considerations about compensation and sick time